epsilonlabs/emf-rdf/README.md

 ### Platform URL support

-Data and schema models can be loaded using Platform:/ URLs when using the driver in an Eclipse enviroment.
-All Platform URLs are converted to File URLs before being passed to Jena.
+Data and schema models can be loaded using `platform:/` URLs when using the driver in an Eclipse enviroment.
+All `platform:/` URLs are converted to `file:/` URLs before being passed to Jena.

 ### Data models, schema models and reasoners